OPS-E2E-PPE/VBA-Docs/Language/Reference/User-Interface-Help/move-method.md

 For a form or control, you can move a selection to a specific location relative to the edges of the form that contains the selection.

-You can use [named arguments](../../Glossary/vbe-glossary.md#named-argument), or you can enter the arguments by position.
+Use [named arguments](../../Glossary/vbe-glossary.md#named-argument), or you can enter the arguments by position.
 If you use named arguments, you can list the arguments in any order.
-If not, you must enter the arguments in the order shown, using commas to indicate the relative position of arguments you do not specify.
+If not, you must enter the arguments in the order shown, using commas to indicate the relative position of arguments you don't specify.
 Any unspecified arguments remain unchanged.

 For the **Controls** collection, you can move all the controls in this collection a specific distance from their current positions on a form, **[Frame](frame-control.md)**, or **Page**.